Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
 = 1.3.4 =
+* Added support for blocking of parallel execution of smartling-connector cron jobs
+* Added buttons in Expert settings of configuration profile that allows reset values to default or undo unsaved changes.
+* Added new option that allows download translation as soon as string is published (not the whole file)
+* Added new option that allows to choose if translation should be fully rebuild on download.
+* Improved cleanup to remove all related submissions if blog is deleted.

+= 1.3.4 =
 * Fixed issue with database update script